-Munro is a 1960 animated short film directed by Gene Deitch, best known to posterity for the rather oddball Tom and Jerry cartoons he'd produce a few years later.
-It was part of the Noveltoons series from Paramountnote .
+Munro is a 1960 animated short film directed by Gene Deitch, best known to posterity for the rather oddball Tom and Jerry cartoons he'd produce a few years later and the first film adaptation of of The Hobbit. note It was part of the Noveltoons series from Paramountnote .

 This short is an adaptation of a short story by writer/cartoonist Jules Feiffer, a story which satirizes the mindless conformity commonly found in the military.
 Munro is a perfectly normal four-year-old boy who one day gets a letter notifying him that he is being drafted by the United States Army.
 No one—not poor little Munro's parents, not the draft board, not the drill camp instructors—can comprehend the idea that the Army could make a mistake, so Munro is inducted, despite his protests.